 Many find something similar in their work lives when they lose themselves in a strong-minded pursuit of one single, all-consuming work goal after another, much like the mountain climber in search of the perfect peak.

 While the career-minded person and the mountain climber may accomplish a great deal, their one dimension of focus might really be a copout.
-They have made life’s most important decision too simple.
+They have made life’s most important decision, how to spend time, too simple.
 That is, whenever there are trade offs between spending time in their area of focus and spending time on other things, the all-important quest compels them to always defer to their main line of pursuit.

 The downside is that their success and fulfillment likely comes at great expense to family, friends, and ultimately also to themselves.
 Work and work goals are important but only as one dimension of a life.
 Those who climb mountains always look forward to the next climb but can also have goals and aspirations in other areas including family, school, social, sports, and so on.